Kashmeerars/Kashmeera_REA-HID-IoT-Deployment/README.md

 # Kashmeera_REA-HID-IoT-Deployment
-Hybrid Intrusion Detection and Drift Adaptation for IoT Gateways (Raspberry Pi Deployment) A practical deployment on AI Server and Raspberry Pi 5.
+Hybrid Intrusion Detection and Drift Adaptation for IoT Gateways (Raspberry Pi Deployment).
+A practical deployment on AI Server and Raspberry Pi 5.
 ### 1. Project Overview
 REA-HID is a **hybrid intrusion detection system (IDS)** for IoT networks.